 Bengali is a North Indian language originating from the state of West Bengal.
-Bengali and Hindi are both entirely different languages but both originate from Sanskrit so some words and grammar structures are similar across the two languages.
+Bengali and Hindi are both different languages but they both come from Sanskrit meaning that some words and grammar structures are similar between the two.

-Bengali is considered to be a very poetic language and the national anthem of India was originally written in Bengali.
+Bengali is considered to be a very poetic language and the national anthem of India was initially written in Bengali.

-Bengali is also the official language of Bangladesh as India's West Bengal and the country of Bangladesh were once one cultural region until they were separated during the partition of India in 1949.
+Bengali is also the official language of Bangladesh because India's West Bengal and the country of Bangladesh were once one cultural region until they were separated during the Partition of India in 1949.